-The battle dead of the 168th would be buried in the southwest corner what is known today as the Old Pioneer Cemetery on North Main Street in Cynthiana.
+The battle dead of the 168th were initially buried in the city cemetery on North Main Street in Cynthiana.
 After the war they would be re-interred at the Lexington National Cemetery and later most of these men would be brought back home to Ohio.

 The paroled men of the 168th would return to Camp Dennison, while the rest of the regiment, under Major Newton, stayed in Kentucky until July 10th, when they were ordered to rejoin the rest of the 168th in Ohio.
 United, the regiment would then be sent to Cincinnati to perform guard duty until mustering out on September 8th, 1864.
 The 168th Ohio Volunteer Infantry Regiment had not only served their country, but had also seen the elephant, having approximately 10% of their engaged force at Cynthiana killed or wounded.
 Another eight men would die of disease during their time of service with the 168th.

 Known Cynthiana Casualties of the 168th OVI